-The notice must be given, by whatever means is reasonable in the circumstances, to each member of the local authority, and to the chief executive, at least 24 hours before the time appointed for the meeting.
+The notice must be given, by whatever means is reasonable in the circumstances, to each member of the community board and the Chief Executive, at least 24 hours before the time appointed for the meeting.

 cl.
 22A (2), Schedule7 LGA 2002.